Portuguese art: Neoclassicism and Romanticism

+Five Artists in Sintra (1850s) by João Cristino da Silva.

 The role of King Ferdinand II of Portugal in the Portuguese arts during this period is also noteworthy.
 Educated in Austria, he embodied the Romantic ideal par excellence.
 His patronage provided cultural stability in a century marked by chronic political unrest.
 The Romantic movement in Portugal included artists such as Tomás José D'Anunciação and his friend João Cristino da Silva, both landscape painters, João António Correia, Auguste Roquemont, João Cristino da Silva, Miguel Ângelo Lupi, José Rodrigues and Joaquim Rodrigues Braga as well as Francisco Augusto Metrass (histoire).

 At 16, Francisco José Resende joined the Academia Portuense de Belas-Artes, studying Drawing (1841-1845) and Historical Painting (1845-1849), under painters Tadeu Maria de Almeida Furtado and Joaquim Rodrigues Braga.
 He and Camilo Castelo Branco were close friends.
 In 1848 he met Swiss-Portuguese painter Augusto Roquemont and became his favourite disciple.
 After painting a few theater sets, he focused on capturing rural life, trades, and regional costumes, depicting fishermen, farmers, and peasants.
 Though disliking portraits, he painted commissions for figures like the Viscount of Seabra.
 He started teaching Historical Painting and Living Model classes at the Academia Portuense de Belas-Artes.

 In 1853, he traveled to Paris, studying under Adolphe Yvon and copying numerous paintings at the Louvre Museum.
 He was particularly inspired by Peter Paul Rubens, began experimenting with new techniques and he later travelled to London, married Caroline Wilson, and had a daughter, Clara de Resende, born in Paris in 1855, who also became a painter.
 Returning to Portugal in 1855, he settled in Lisbon in 1858, painting portraits of Ferdinand II of Portugal and his successor Pedro V of Portugal, and a self-portrait (1860) now in the Soares dos Reis National Museum (List of his paintings).
 He exhibited Camões salvando “Os Lusíadas” at the Paris Universal Exhibition (1867), exhibited at the Madrid Fine Arts Exhibition, the London Universal Exhibition (1872), and again at the Paris Universal Exhibition (1878, 1889).
 He sold paintings to aid fishermen and families affected by the Teatro Baquet tragedy.
 He also portrayed European royals and notable figures like Umberto I, Kings Luís I and Carlos I, the businesswoman Antonia Ferreira, the composer Antonio Soller, the photographer Carlos Relvas, the French chemist Louis Pasteur.